This week with Sadiq

 In the first two months of the year, we have not seen as strong of a rally in fixed income as we saw at the end of 2023.
 What’s behind this disappointment?
 The key here is that late-2023 performance was driven by the U.S. Federal Reserve’s (Fed) November pivot and the expectation that interest rate cuts would come relatively quickly; initially, markets priced them in for around March.
 Now, continuing strength of the U.S. economy has pushed those cuts back to June or even later.
 As a result, bonds’ momentum has slowed.
 The good news, in our view, is that the underlying thesis is still correct—as long as you believe rate cuts are coming, you can still be bullish on fixed income.
 When cuts do occur, they aren’t likely to be one-and-done or two-and-done; it’s a process that could play out over a few years, with the easing cycle spread out more than many were expecting.
 That means we could see many good years for bonds relative to cash and GICs, as rates for cash-like instruments will have to come down when cuts begin.

-Bottom Line: With fixed income, patience is a virtue—the moment rate cuts appear imminent and investor sentiment changes, we could see a big lift-off.
+Bottom line: With fixed income, patience is a virtue—the moment rate cuts appear imminent and investor sentiment changes, we could see a big lift-off.

 Earnings